-In connection with the Lincoln Park Purchase Agreement, the Company also entered into a registration rights agreement with Lincoln Park pursuant to which the Company has agreed to, within 30 days following the date of the Closing, file with the SEC a new registration statement covering the resale of the number of shares of Company common stock issued or issuable to Lincoln Park under the Lincoln Park Purchase Agreement, subject to certain exceptions.
-The Company will also, from time to time, file with the SEC prospectus or prospectus supplements, if any, to be used in connection with the sales of the shares of Company common stock issued or issuable to Lincoln Park pursuant to the Lincoln Park Purchase Agreement.
+In connection with the Lincoln Park Purchase Agreement, the Company also entered into a registration rights agreement with Lincoln Park pursuant to which the Company has agreed to, within 30 days following the date of the Closing, file with the SEC a new registration statement covering the resale of the number of shares of Common Stock issued or issuable to Lincoln Park under the Lincoln Park Purchase Agreement, subject to certain exceptions.
+The Company will also, from time to time, file with the SEC prospectus or prospectus supplements, if any, to be used in connection with the sales of the shares of Common Stock issued or issuable to Lincoln Park pursuant to the Lincoln Park Purchase Agreement.